Lingxi-HUANG/R_Notes/Notes/Merging Dataframes/README.md

 # Merging Dataframes

 ## Introduction
-One of the important steps of data cleaning is to put several dataset together. so I list out a few examples of dataframe merging.
+One of the important steps of data cleaning is to put several dataset together.
+Below are a few examples of dataframe merging.

 ## Import data into RStudio
 ```{r}